snackattas/webscraper_pythonanywhere_template/README.md

   6. To schedule the script to run manually, click the Schedule tab and insert this path:

-  `~//<project folder/>/run.py
+  `~/<project folder>/run.py`

    For more information on scheduled tasks, [click here](https://help.pythonanywhere.com/pages/ScheduledTasks/)

 ## Troubleshooting
-  * You must be in the folder /<project folder/> to run the script.
+  * You must be in the folder PROJ FOLDER to run the script.
 If you run the script and you get this error:

   `python: can't open file 'run.py': [Errno 2] No such file or directory`

    It's because you're in the wrong directory.
 Enter this command:

   `cd ~/<project folder>/ && python run.py`